 In UI Chips

-For chips there's no real limit on how many "primary" you can have, but as a general rule of thumb you should try and limit them to a small number on any one page.
+For Chips there's no real limit on how many "primary" you can have, but as a general rule of thumb you should try and limit them to a small number on any one page.
 This is because they are the most visually prominent and should be used for the most important information.

 Examples of this include: